Make A Christmas Wreath

 The finished banner for the wreath

-Now, add dots of hot glue to the corners and middle of your finished banner for your Christmas wreath adding it to your wreath.
+Add a dot of hot glue to the corners and middle of your finished banner and attach it to the bottom of the wreath.

 Christmas wreath DIY closeup

 Hang and enjoy.
 Do not be intimidated by the steps for this wreath.
-As I said at the beginning of this post, this Christmas wreath is very easy.
-Follow the instructions and you will have no problem creating this for your holiday.
+As I said at the beginning of this post, this DIY winter wreath is very easy.
+Follow the instructions and you will have no problem creating this for your front door for the holiday season.

 Christmas wreath finished and hanging